 It seems like every phone has this issue to some degree, especially after software updates.
 Everyone is different and the accessories we use are too.
 From car stereos to home routers for WiFi and more.

-Make sure no power saving modes are enabled on the phone, and a quick reboot often fixes any connectivity problems.
+Make sure power saving mode isn’t turned on, and try rebooting the phone.
 However, if you still have issues with WiFi or Bluetooth the same steps usually fix either or.
-Simply forget the connection to a WiFi service or unpair a bluetooth device.
+Simply forget the connection to a WiFi service or unpair a Bluetooth device.
 Reboot anything necessary, and reconnect the devices.
-Like repairing the connection to a car or bluetooth speaker, and re-connecting to a home or nearby WiFi network.
+Like repairing the connection to a car or Bluetooth speaker, and re-connecting to a home or nearby WiFi network.
 This typically fixes any outstanding issues.

 Screen Rotate Problems

 A frustrating bug we keep hearing about is screen rotation or auto-rotate.
 The phone gets stuck in portrait mode and won’t go into landscape while trying to do certain things.
 Typically a quick reboot solves this, but a bigger problem could be causing it.